ovh/terraform-provider-ovh/CONTRIBUTING.md

-Thanks for wanted to contribute to this project ❤️.
+Thanks for wanting to contribute to this project ❤️.

 This project accepts contributions.
 In order to contribute, you should pay attention to a few things: